-Sybil Francis, Ph.D. serves as the President & CEO of Center for the Future of Arizona (CFA) and was part of its founding team in 2002.
-Dr. Francis brings her passion for creating positive change, her love of Arizona, and her considerable prior national public policy experience to her leadership of CFA, whose mission is to bring Arizonans together to create a stronger and brighter future for our state.
+Sybil Francis, Ph.D., serves as the, President & CEO of Center for the Future of Arizona (CFA).
+A member of the organization’s founding team, she brings her passion for creating positive change, her love of Arizona, and her considerable prior national public policy experience to her leadership of CFA, whose mission is to bring Arizonans together to create a stronger and brighter future for our state.

-Under her leadership, Center for the Future of Arizona has an ambitious and positive agenda, focused on where Arizonans agree and where we have the opportunity to come together for positive change.
-CFA advances The Arizona We Want, based on the shared public values of Arizonans and their aspirations for the future of our state.
+Under Sybil’s leadership, Center for the Future of Arizona has an ambitious and positive agenda, focused on where Arizonans agree and where there is opportunity to come together for positive change.
+CFA advances The Arizona We Want, based on Arizonans’ Shared Public Values and shared aspirations for the future of the state.
 As a self-proclaimed “do-tank,” CFA also impacts education, workforce, and civic engagement through its innovative programs aimed at changing the trajectory of Arizona for the good and benefit of all Arizonans.